Greek Orzo Salad with White Beans, Feta, and Fresh Herbs

 The secret for this orzo pasta salad is marinating the white beans first, then tossing them with the rest of the ingredients.
 This helps to infuse the canned beans and adds so much flavor to the overall pasta salad.
 I do the same thing in my lemon pasta salad, and it makes a huge difference in flavor!

-The fresh dill and mint are my favorite herbs in this salad, but fresh parsley and basil can also be substituted.
-Finely chopped red onion can also be swapped in for the shallots.
+• Fresh Herbs: The fresh dill and mint are my favorite herbs in this salad, but fresh parsley and basil can also be substituted.

 Mediterranean Orzo Salad

-How to Make this Greek Orzo Pasta Salad (step-by-step photos)
+How to Make Greek Orzo Salad (Step by Step)

 Add the white beans into a large bowl (use the bowl you are planning on serving this in for ease), then add olive oil, vinegar, chopped shallot, dried oregano, and pepper.
 Let this sit for at least 30 minutes to infuse the flavor into the beans and take the bite out of the shallots.